thingsboard/thingsboard-client-sdk/README.md

 ThingsBoardSized<32, 8> tb(mqttClient, 128);
 ```

+Alternatively, to remove the need for the `MaxSubscribtions` template argument in the constructor template list, see the [Dynamic ThingsBoard section](https://github.com/thingsboard/thingsboard-client-sdk?tab=readme-ov-file#dynamic-thingsboard-usage) section.
+This will replace the internal implementation with a growing vector instead, meaning all the subscribed callback data will reside on the heap instead.

 ### Too many attributes

-The possible attribute values that are passed to the `Shared_Attribute_Callback` or `Attribute_Request_Callback` use an array on the stack per default with a maximum of 5.
-Meaning if we attempt to subscribe or request more attributes than that it will fail showing an error in the `"Serial Monitor"` window:
+The possible attribute values that are passed to the `Shared_Attribute_Callback` or `Attribute_Request_Callback`, use arrays which reside on the stack those require the `MaxAttributes` template argument to be passed in the constructor template list.
+The default value is 5, if we attempt to subscribe or request more attributes than that, the `"Serial Monitor"` window will get a respective log showing a crash:

 ```
 Assertion `m_size < Capacity' failed.